COVID-19: What Pregnant Women Need to Know

 What personal items can I bring to the hospital?

 You can bring a small bag with personal clothing and your baby’s car seat.
-Other personal items like birthing balls and pillows aren’t allowed.

 After Your Baby Is Born